dougtoppin/presentation-splunk-docker/PITCHME.md

 +++
 ### Log aggregation systems
 * UI should be relatively easy to use
-* Should have a dashboarding capability where canned queries produce understandable information
+* Should have a dashboard capability where canned queries produce understandable information
 * Data management must be secure due to the potential nature of log entry content
 * Support notification rules